Jamazi4/bimcat/node-notes.md

 - left-click on node
 - enabled node menu buttons when not in node navigation
 - ctrl-c not working in input fields
+- no capital letters in string input
+- copied group node destroys connections if they are copied with it

 Runtime: